nhaarman/Triad/README.md

 ## Classes

-A screen in an Android application that uses Triad consists of four classes: a `Screen` which defines the `View` and `Presenter`, a `Presenter` which handles logic formats data for the view, a `Container` which acts as an interface between the `Presenter` and the `View`, and the `View` class which displays data to the user.
+A simple screen in an Android application that uses Triad consists of four classes: a `Screen` which defines the `View` and `Presenter`, a `Presenter` which handles logic formats data for the view, a `Container` which acts as an interface between the `Presenter` and the `View`, and the `View` class which displays data to the user.

 ### Screen